systematicmedicine/SomaticCODEC/docs/setup/config_yaml_setup.md

 - run_name: Used by bin scripts and to label various metrics plots.
 - infrastructure.aws.s3_out_dir: The S3 directory where the packaged outputs should be uploaded.

+The below parameter is only required if using the bin/run_all.sh script:

-- infrastructure.aws.sns_arn: The Amazon Resource Name for an SNS topic that sends an email when the pipeline finishes.
+- infrastructure.aws.sns_arn: The Amazon Resource Name for an SNS topic that sends an email when the pipeline finishes ([SNS setup instructions](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html)).

 ## Custom